ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

 ## Network Overlays

-The practical consequence of the approaches in {{!RFC7624}} is to often create a network flow that while still carried on the open Internet is in effect an new network flow that is overlayed on the underlying base network, namely an Network Overlay goverened by one or more alternate policies, including automatically applied encryption even when the application has requeated a non-encrypted connection.
+The IETF\'s privacy enhancement work to address {{!RFC72558}} covers a lot of design choices and policies such as the approach of always-on encryption as shown in the design of QUIC {{!RFC9000}}.
+Many of these do not affect video streaming, however those that do impact streaming fall into a class of design choices that can be described as creating a new network overlay, operating as an overlay on top of the underlying native network, but  following one or more different policies than the underlying network or the streaming application would follow on their own.

+The Network Overlays that have been found by video platform operators to impact streaming operations are those that make policy changes in ways that are not directly visible, selectable, or detectable by the video streaming application or streaming platform.
+These changes, when made under the covers and out of visibiltiy to the streaming application, often can make unexpected changes to the streaming pipeline in ways that undermine the architecture choices of the streaming application and platform engineers.

 Network Overlay's that cause network connection behavior and properties to differ from what the application expects can lead to situations where the application user and operator assume one set of behaviors of the network data flow to be true while in reality one or more different behaviors may occur.
 This in turn can lead to unanticipated outcomes that can have operational impacts.

+Changing the encryption policy from that expected by the streaming application, for example changing HTTP urls in manifests into HTTPS connections can disrupt architectures which involve the network being able to detect video flows.

+Changing routing policy from what is expect by the streaming application can break CDN cache selection logic, resulting in a farther away cache deliverying lower qualify video at higher latency than the closer cache that would be selected by the CDN cache selection logic might.

-An example is illustated in figure 1 of different policies for a network overlay vs the underlying base network which the changes the traffic path from the Network Overlay having a different routing policy from that of the underlying native base network.
+An routing policy change example is illustated in figure 1 of different policies for a network overlay vs the underlying base network which the changes the traffic path from the Network Overlay having a different routing policy from that of the underlying native base network.

 ~~~
  R  = router